styme3279/styme3279.github.io/hidden/Mathematical_logic.md

 #### Dense sets and Generic sets

 This felt pretty poorly motivated.
 That being said, forcing is hard, and it is really hard to see how it all clicks into place until it *all* clicks into place, and you have to start somewhere.
-I suppose dense and generic sets are where you often start, since they're the most concrete *things you actually work with* in forcing when you try to do a forcing prood.
+I suppose dense and generic sets are where you often start, since they're the most concrete *things you actually work with* in forcing when you try to do a forcing proof.

 #### Names